-The Association shall comprise eligible and duly elected members.
-Such members shall in turn elect a Committee that shall be responsible for making and implementing day-to-day decisions in relation to the affairs of the Association and on its behalf.
-The Committee shall consist of seven members: four ‘Officers’, being a President, a Vice-President, a Secretary and a Treasurer.
+Member Agencies shall elect who will sit on the Committee.
+The Committee shall be responsible for making and implementing day-to-day decisions in relation to the affairs of the Association and on its behalf.
+The Committee shall consist of seven ‘Committee Members’: three ‘Ordinary Committee Members’ and four ‘Officers’, being a President, a Vice-President, a Secretary and a Treasurer.

-Unless expressly authorised at an Annual or Extraordinary Meeting of the Association, no two members of the same agency shall be elected to the Committee at the same time.
-Any agent of a member agency shall be eligible for election as President so long as s/he has been a full-time authors’ agent for not less than seven years, and any agent of a member agency shall be eligible for election as any other Officer on the Committee so long as s/he has been a full-time authors’ agent for not less than five years; such restrictions are to be subject to the discretion of the Committee.
+Unless expressly authorised at an Annual or Extraordinary Meeting of the Association, no two agents employed by the same Member Agency shall be elected to the Committee at the same time.
+Any agent of a Member Agency shall be eligible for election as President so long as they have been a full-time authors’ agent for not less than seven years, and any agent of a Member Agency shall be eligible for election as any other Officer on the Committee so long as they have been a full-time authors’ agent for not less than five years.
+In exceptional circumstances e.g. experience in another area of the publishing industry, length of service requirements may be subject to the discretion of the Committee.

 The Treasurer shall keep the books of the Association, collect all dues, pay all outgoings, and render a proper annual account of the Association to the Annual Meeting.